 Duties: Each fellow must host at least one extra-mural seminar or reading group on the topic(s) of their research, open to graduate students and faculty, and schedule a public talk at the Humanities Institute.
 They will also be required to fulfill a service to undergraduate requirement, taking on an undergraduate as an intern, mentee or paid research assistant.

 Requirements for application

-1. Only tenured or tenure-track faculty from the Stony Brook University community, including Southampton, may apply.
+1. Tenured, tenure-track and non tenured faculty from the Stony Brook University community, including Southampton, may apply.